 Also it is very important to take your classes seriously.
 Your teachers are the ones who will write letters of recommendations for you.
 Chefs know other chefs and if someone asks about you, you want them to give a good recommendation.
 If you don't take classes seriously culinary school will not be beneficial for you.

 What are your favorite cookbooks and are there any you highly recommend to someone thinking of becoming a professional cook?

 Usually I get my recipes from the internet or from family recipes and I adjust them for what I need.
 For one of my classes we used the On Cooking textbook.
 I really liked it because it has a basic recipe for a broad range of items.
 That way it is easy to change it up for how you want it.

-What does it mean to you to be selected out of more than 1350 applicants to receive The Reluctant Gourmet Culinary Grant in association with Chefs4Students.org?
+What does it mean to you to be selected from more than 1350 applicants to receive The Reluctant Gourmet Culinary Grant in association with Chefs4Students.org?

-I am honored that I was chosen out of all of the other students.
+I am honored that I was chosen from all the other students.
 When I received the phone call telling me that I had won, I was completely surprised.
-When I learned that there were 1350 applicants, I was shocked and unbelievably grateful.
+I was shocked and unbelievably grateful when I learned that there were 1350 applicants.
 I want to thank chefs4students.org for their grant program, as well as The Reluctant Gourmet for the sponsorship of my grant!
-You don’t know how much this means to me.
+You don't know how much this means to me.
 I am so thankful for all you do.

 What are your career goals for after you graduate culinary school?